theniallriver/theniallriver/README.md

 Currently working at $CRWV running the Identity team.

-I build AI products and consult for PE.
+I build AI products and consult for private equity.

 Kinda bored of it tho, ngl.
 I spend most my days hanging out on the lakes of WA and playing my guitar.